 16. Taughannock Falls State Park

-Taughannock Falls state park is home to the tallest single-drop waterfall east of the Rocky Mountains easily making this Ithaca waterfall the most visually impressive waterfall in New York.
-The spectacular waterfall plummets 215ft into a deep bowl-like depression in the Earth.
+Taughannock Falls State Park is home to the tallest single-drop waterfall east of the Rocky Mountains.
+The spectacular waterfall plummets 215ft into a deep bowl-like depression in the earth, and for us it’s easily the most visually impressive waterfall in New York.

 17. Gourdlandia